cristinaguimaraes/new-relic/README.md

   `git clone https://github.com/cristinaguimaraes/new-relic.git`

 ## 2. Create the .env file
-Create the .env file compying the .env.example file
+Create the .env file copying the .env.example file

 ## 3. Run the project
 In the terminal, run: